-Give him the best start in life!
+Give your new puppy the best start in life!
 The PEIDGREE® Puppy range is formulated with high quality ingredients.
-Choose from PEDIGREE® Puppy canned or dry puppy food to have ready for him when he arrives.
-It is specially formulated to meet the unique nutritional demands of growing puppies.
+Choose from PEDIGREE® Puppy canned or dry food and have this ready for your puppy when they arrive.
+It's specially formulated to meet the unique nutritional demands of growing puppies.

-A must-have item for your puppy, his identification tags should be firmly attached to his collar.
-Remember to include your current address and phone number, as well as his name.
+A must-have item are identification tags which should be firmly attached to your puppy's collar.
+Remember to include your current address and phone number, as well as the puppy's name.
 It's also a good idea to include a separate tag with your veterinarian's name and phone number.
-You may even want to consider micro chipping as an added identification measure.
+Microchipping is now mandatory in all Australian states and territories - always check with your local council.

-Some owners prefer short leashes, some long - having both in the house is a good idea.
-If you're just going out for a little walk, take the short one, if it's a long walk or you're heading over to the park, a longer leash gives your puppy more slack to stretch his legs - and he may not pull as much, either.
-Remember to limit the exposure of your puppy to other puppies and dog parks until he's received his vaccinations.
+Some pet parents prefer short leashes, some long - having both in the house is a good idea.
+If you're just going out for a little walk, take the short one.
+If it's a long walk or you're heading over to the park, a longer leash gives your puppy more slack to stretch their legs - and they may not pull as much, either.
+Remember to limit the exposure of your puppy to other dogs and dog parks until they've completed their puppy vaccinations.

-You'll need a set of bowls to feed your puppy.
-To keep your puppy's feeding area neat and safe, try the "non-tip" variety of bowl, or put a plastic, non-slip mat underneath his bowls.
-This will help him eat more easily without getting his ears and nose in his food and will save you on clean-up time.
+You'll need separate food and water bowls for your puppy.
+To keep your puppy's feeding area neat and safe, try the "non-tip" variety of bowl, or put a plastic, non-slip mat underneath the bowls.
+This will help your puppy eat more easily without getting their ears and nose in their food and will save you on clean-up time.
 Stainless steel bowls are also recommended, as they're easier to clean; if you have kids, stainless steel bowls are more durable and won't break if dropped like ceramic ones.

 Puppies love to chew.
 Generally, they chew to entertain themselves, because they're teething or if they're a little bored and want to expend some energy.
 Choosing toys and chews that are the right size, shape and texture for their growing teeth, mouth and jaws is important for healthy physical development.
 Ask your vet for suggestions on which ones are best for your breed of dog.

-Because your puppy can (and will) have accidents as he becomes house-trained, it's a good idea to pick up some stain removers and enzymatic deodorisers.
-The reason for removing accident stains goes beyond making sure your carpet still looks nice; if the area isn't completely cleaned, your dog will continue to smell his personal scent, and keep returning to the area to do it again.
-Remember, your dog has a superior sense of smell, so even if you can't smell traces of urine, he can.
+Because your puppy can (and will) have accidents as they become house-trained, it's a good idea to pick up some stain removers and enzymatic deodorisers.
+The reason for removing accident stains goes beyond making sure your carpet still looks nice; if the area isn't completely cleaned, your dog will continue to smell their personal scent, and keep returning to the area to keep it refreshed!
+Remember, your dog has a superior sense of smell, so even if you can't smell traces of urine, they can.